-21 Transactional sex and fraternisation are prohibited in some circumstances while carrying out duties directly related to the delivery of programs or research funded by the Commonwealth Department of Foreign Affairs and Trade (DFAT), including the Australia Awards Scholarship Program and the New Colombo Plan Mobility Program.
+22 Transactional sex and fraternisation are prohibited in some circumstances while carrying out duties or activities directly related to the delivery of programs or research funded by the Commonwealth Department of Foreign Affairs and Trade (DFAT), including the Australia Awards Scholarship Program and the New Colombo Plan Mobility Program.

-- (1) Without limiting the effect of any other policy, staff must not:
+- (1) Without limiting the effect of any other policy, students must not:

 - (a) engage in transactional sex; or

 - (b) engage in fraternisation;

-- (2) For the purposes of this clause: - (a) transactional sex means the exchange of money, employment, goods or services for sex, including sexual favours; and - (b) fraternisation means any relationship that has not been declared and involves, or appears to involve, partiality, preferential treatment or improper use of rank or position, including: - (i) voluntary sexual behaviour; - (ii) a close relationship involving public displays of affection or private intimacy; and - (iii) the public expression of intimate relations. - (3) For the purposes of subclause 21(2)(b), a declared relationship is one that is the subject of an external interests declaration and an approved management plan under the External Interests Policy 2010. - Note: For additional information on relationships between staff and students, see the Code of Conduct Staff and Affiliates and subclause 15(6) of the Higher Degree by Research Supervision Policy 2020.
+- (2) For the purposes of this clause: - (a) transactional sex means the exchange of money, employment, goods or services for sex, including sexual favours; and - (b) fraternisation means any relationship that involves, or appears to involve, partiality, preferential treatment or improper use of rank or position, including: - (i) voluntary sexual behaviour; - (ii) a close relationship involving public displays of affection or private intimacy; and

+(iii) the public expression of intimate relations.

-22 Breach of this policy
+23 Breach of this policy

-- (1) The University may take disciplinary action against any person who is knowingly involved in a breach of this policy. - (2) Where the person is staff member, this may include disciplinary action under the Agreement. - (3) Where the person is an affiliate, this may include the revocation of a title and any accompanying privileges under the Honorary Titles Policy 2013 or the Affiliates Policy 2015. - (4) Where the person is a student, this may include disciplinary action under the University of Sydney (Student Discipline) Rule 2016.
+- (1) The University may take disciplinary action against any person who is knowingly involved in a breach of this policy. - (2) Where the person is a student, this may include disciplinary action under the University of Sydney (Student Discipline) Rule. - (3) Where the person is a CET student, this may include disciplinary action under the Centre for English Teaching Student Discipline Provisions. - (4) Where the person is staff member, this may include disciplinary action under the University of Sydney Enterprise Agreement 2023-2026 or any successor or replacement agreement. - (5) Where the person is an affiliate, this may include the revocation of a title and any accompanying privileges under the Honorary Titles Policy.

-23 Recordkeeping and reporting
+24 Recordkeeping and reporting

-- (1) The University will: - (a) keep appropriate records of all disclosures and complaints of sexual misconduct and sexual harassment in a secure location; and - (b) subject to the confidentiality requirements specified in clause 14(1), allow reasonable access by current and former staff members and affiliates to information about themselves.
+- (1) The University will: - (a) keep appropriate records of all disclosures and complaints of sexual misconduct and sexual harassment in a secure location; - (b) keep appropriate records of its communications with the Residential Colleges and University owned or affiliated student accommodation about disclosures and complaints of sexual misconduct and sexual harassment occurring at, or in connection with, them; and - (c) subject to the confidentiality requirements specified in clause 14(1), allow reasonable access by students and former students to information about themselves.

-Note: See the Recordkeeping Policy 2017 and the Recordkeeping Manual.
+Note: See the Recordkeeping Policy and the Recordkeeping Manual.

-- (2) The University will collect, store and use de-identified information about disclosures and complaints by current and former staff and affiliates to identify trends and to develop targeted responses to sexual misconduct and sexual harassment in the University community. - (3) Access to information relating to a disclosure or complaint of sexual misconduct or sexual harassment will be restricted to University staff and consultants who have a need to access and use the information in order to carry out their responsibilities under this policy or the Staff Sexual Misconduct Response Procedures 2023.
+- (2) The University will collect, store and use de-identified information about disclosures and complaints by students and former students to identify trends and to develop targeted responses to sexual misconduct and sexual harassment in the University community. - (3) Access to information relating to a disclosure or complaint of sexual misconduct or sexual harassment will be restricted to University staff and consultants who have a need to access and use the information in order to carry out their responsibilities under this policy or the Student Sexual Misconduct Response Procedures.

-Note: See the University's Privacy Policy 2017 and the Privacy Procedures 2018.
+Note: See the University's Privacy Policy and the Privacy Procedures.